Jo Cline Memorial Astronomy Lecture

 North Carolina Astronomers’ Meeting (NCAM)

 Cline Observatory also hosts the annual technical meeting of North Carolina astronomers in association with Fall Astronomy Day.
-This event is open to professional astronomers and their students, and is not an open public event.
-The 2023 edition of NCAM will be held in the Koury Hospitality Careers auditorium on Saturday, 23 September.
+This event is open to professional astronomers and their students and is not an open public event.
+The 2023 edition of NCAM will be Sept.
+21 at Koury Hospitality Careers Auditorium.

 Past Lectures